solomonchak/TERAD/README.md

 Once R is installed, in terminal start R by typing `R`, then in the R console, type the following:
 `install.packages("readr"); install.packages("plyr"); install.packages("fitdistrplus")`

-If you are installing on a HPC system, you may need to choose custom library location (for example see: https://www.osc.edu/resources/getting_started/howto/howto_install_local_r_packages)
+If you are installing on an HPC system, you may need to choose custom library location (for example see: https://www.osc.edu/resources/getting_started/howto/howto_install_local_r_packages)

 ### 5. Add paths for RepeatMasker and cd-hit to PATH.
 #### To set path on, for example, a Mac